American Exit

 American Exit is a 2019 American adventure drama thriller film written and directed by Tim McCann and Ingo Vollkammer and starring Dane Cook and Levi Miller.

+The film revolves around a dying desperate father who takes a road trip with his son to try to rebuild his relationship before he dies.

 Plot

 Terminally ill father Charlie steals a valuable piece of art from the criminal art dealer Anton, enlisting his teenage son Leo to create a diversion.
 This action sparks a road trip during which they are relentlessly pursued by Anton and his accomplices, forcing Charlie to confront dangers that threaten more than just his own life.